 Not generally, but these requests may be considered under unusual and compelling circumstances.
 More often than not, the Foundation will suggest that organizations wait to achieve more than $250,000 in annual revenue prior to applying.

 When can my organization submit a Letter of Inquiry (LOI)?

 If your organization fits the Foundation’s mission, you are eligible to submit an LOI once per calendar year.
 We accept LOI’s on a rolling basis.
-You can begin an LOI by completing the eligibility quiz on the “” page of our website.
+You can begin an LOI by visiting the “How to Apply” page of our website.
 Once received, your LOI will be reviewed by our Grants Committee.
-Typically, you will receive notification of next steps within 2 months of the LOI submission.
-If you are not notified within this time period, please contact Sarah Ott at email@example.com
+Typically, you will receive notification of next steps within 60 days of the LOI submission.
+If you are not notified within this time period, please contact Sarah Ott at firstname.lastname@example.org